K-Scorpio/scorpiosec/content/en/posts/post7.md

 ## Conclusion

 In conclusion, PXE stands as a testament to the evolution of IT solutions, offering a powerful tool for administrators tasked with managing diverse and extensive computing environments.
 It streamlines the deployment and maintenance of operating systems in a world where adaptability is key.
-It is used for various purposes such as operating system deployment, system recovery and maintenance, automated deploymnets and imaging.
-I hope I was able to provide a good overview of this technology, I plan to build a project around it in my homelab.
-After creating a PXE server network and deploying a few OSs on some VMs, I will attempt to attack the network to showcase its vulnerabilities and then apply countermeasures to make the server more secure.
+PXE is utilized for various purposes, including operating system deployment, system recovery, maintenance, automated deployments, and imaging.
+I hope I have provided a comprehensive overview of this technology.
+I plan to build a project around it in my homelab.
+After creating a PXE server network and deploying several operating systems on virtual machines, I will attempt to assess the network's vulnerabilities and then apply countermeasures to enhance the server's security.
 Stay tuned and keep learning!